JedLee6/Flutter_In_Practice_V2_English/chapter02/section04-Route Management.md

 - `maintainState`By default, when a new route is added to the stack, the original route is still stored in memory.
 If you want to release all resources occupied by the route when it is useless, you can set this parameter`maintainState`for`false`.
 - `fullscreenDialog`Indicates whether the new routing page is a full screen modal dialog box, in iOS if`fullscreenDialog`for`true`The new page will slide in from the bottom of the screen (instead of horizontally).

 > If you want to customize the route switching animation, you can do it yourself by inheriting PageRoute.
-We will implement a custom routing component later when we introduce the animation.
+We will implement a custom routing widget later when we introduce the animation.

 ## 2.4.3 Navigator

-Navigator is a routing management component that provides ways to open and exit routing pages.
+Navigator is a routing management widget that provides ways to open and exit routing pages.
 The Navigator manages the collection of active routes through a stack.
 Usually, the page displayed on the current screen is the route at the top of the stack.
 Navigator provides a number of ways to manage the routing stack, and we'll just cover two of its most common methods:

 ### 1. `Future push(BuildContext context, Route route)`